Don Lane (politician): Corruption allegations and prison (1989-1991)

 Because of this, Lane confessed to misuse of his ministerial expenses, and named a number of other colleagues who he also claimed had done the same.

-On 30 January 1989, Lane resigned from the House, and he was succeeded in his seat of Merthyr by the Liberal Party's Santo Santoro, who had previously only narrowly lost to him (by 31 votes) in the 1986 Queensland state election.
+Reporters and the public openly questioned why Lane believed he could stay in office after admitting to rorting.
+Realising that his position was untenable, Lane resigned from state parliament on 30 January 1989.
+He was succeeded in his seat of Merthyr by Santoro.

 Shortly after the 1989 Queensland state election, Lane, along with Brian Austin, Leisha Harvey and Geoff Muntz were issued summons to appear at Brisbane Magistrates Court on charge of Misappropriation under the Criminal Code: